MatthewStanciu/music-timer/README.md

 # FAQ
 ## Why the hell are you handling authentication the way you're handling it?
 Because it's fun.
-And nobody has done it before, to my knowledge.
+And nobody has done it before.
 And not needing to set up a custom Express server unlocks some of Next.js' best features, which there is currently no way to do if you need to handle OAuth authentication.

 ## Isn't it objectively easier to set up an Express server for this?
 Probably.
 [Here's an example](https://github.com/tmb/seethemusic/blob/master/server.js) of how easy it is with an Express server.
 But I believe that with a little bit of code cleanup, this can be a serious alternative for people who don't want an Express server that's still easy to understand and implement.